 Melanoma is the most deadly form of skin cancer, and rates have continued to rise nationwide.
 Conversely, melanoma is a unique cancer in that personal behaviors can drastically reduce the chance of getting or dying from a melanoma.
 The greater we can increase awareness on melanoma prevention and early detection, the more lives we can save from this disease.

-- Educate Oregon K-12 students about melanoma early detection and prevention
+- Educate Oregon high school students about melanoma early detection and prevention

 - Provide students with a basic understanding of how UV exposure can lead to skin cancers